ucbds-infra/otter-grader/docs/logging.rst

 to a large SQL server that cannot be accessed by a Gradescope grading container, these questions can still be graded using the log of checks run by the students and the environments pickled therein.

-To configure these pregraded questions, include an `Otter configuration file
+To configure these pregraded questions, include an :ref:`Otter configuration file
-<otter_check/dot_otter_files.md>`_ in the assignment directory that defines the notebook name and
+<otter_check_dot_otter_files>` in the assignment directory that defines the notebook name and
 that the saving of environments should be turned on:

 .. code-block:: json